SueBee21/easy-readme/test/README.md

-# easy readme
+# Sample Readme

   ## Description

-  This application will generate a readme file dynamically.
+This is where the description of the project would be entered.

   ## Table of Contents